xeraa/vagrant-elastic-stack/readme.md

 $ ansible-playbook /elastic-stack/4_configure-filebeat.yml
 $ ansible-playbook /elastic-stack/5_configure-topbeat.yml
 ```

+Or if you are in a hurry, run all playbooks with `/elastic-stack/all.sh` at once.

+## Configure Kibana

 Access Kibana at [http://localhost:8080/app/kibana](http://localhost:8080/app/kibana) with the credentials `admin` and `admin`.
 Add the indices `filebeat-*` and `topbeat-*` at [http://localhost:8080/app/kibana#/settings/indices/](http://localhost:8080/app/kibana#/settings/indices/).